Sandi Thom: 2007–2012: The Pink & the Lily and decline

+2012–2019: "Earthquake" controversy

 Thom's third studio album, Merchants and Thieves, was released independently in May 2010 with "This Ol' World" (featuring guitarist and then-boyfriend Joe Bonamassa) as the lead single.
 The album was released by Thom on her own label Guardian Angels, which she formed after her split with RCA.
 Musically it moves from pop folk towards blues and roots influences.
 Thom's cover version of the track "House of the Rising Sun" was released as a download-only single and extra track on the deluxe edition of the album.
 It was also given away as a free download to readers of the Scottish Mail newspaper.
 Merchants and Thieves was nominated for Best Album at the British Blues Awards 2011, and for Best Jazz/Blues Recording of the Year at the Scottish Music Awards.
 Thom was also nominated for Artist of the Year and her label Guardian Angel Recordings was nominated for Record Label of the Year.